-The EMT program is a comprehensive curriculum that provides knowledge and critical thinking skills necessary to provide Emergency Medical Care in a pre-hospital environment.
-Academic rigor encompasses legal and moral aspects, scene safety, primary and secondary patient assessments, intervention and stabilization skills, proper use of emergency medical equipment, awareness of blood-borne pathogens and communicable diseases, recognizing signs and symptoms, and pathophysiology of medical emergencies and traumatic injuries.
-Practical skills training includes hands-on skills training and interactive simulations.
-This course meets EMT curriculum requirements of the California Code of Regulations Title 22, the California EMS Authority and the National Registry of Emergency Medical Technicians (NREMT).
-Upon successful completion, students are eligible to take the National Registry EMT certifying examination and qualify for a California State EMT certification.
-Grade is P/NP.
-(L)
+The EMT program is a comprehensive curriculum for Emergency Medical Care workers in a pre-hospital environment.
+Practical skills training includes hands-on skills training and interactive simulations for medical emergencies and traumatic injuries.
+This course meets requirements of California Code of Regulations Title 22, the California EMS Authority and National Registry of Emergency Medical Technicians (NREMT).
+Upon successful completion, students are eligible to take the NREMT certifying examination and qualify for a California State EMT certification.
+Students are required to complete 24 additional hours of clinical experience outside of scheduled hours per Title 22.
+A mandatory orientation will be held prior to the start of class.